cake-build/website/input/docs/writing-builds/console-output.md

 Order: 55
-Description: How to output content to console
+Excerpt: How to output content to console
 ---

 # Logging